baseloop/baseloop/packages/website/src/common/docs/pages/installation.md

 can learn through their documentation.

 The main source code lies under `src/`, grouped in `client/`, `common/` and `server/` folders.
-The `common/` folder is used for almost all source code, because we are writing universal JavaScript that can render your app on the server side.
+The `common/` folder is used for all shared source code between the server and the client.
+If you're writing SSR, all view related code would end up in `common`.

 We prefer grouping source code based on *features* instead of types of code.
 This means we want all the code related to one feature to lie within their own separate folder.
 Therefore we do not have folders such as `controllers/` or `views/`,